 49. Under “Ujwala Yojna” of the Union government, 85,421 LPG connections have been provided.

 50. Him Care scheme has been introduced in the State for those families which are not covered under Aayushman Bharat Yojna or any other Health compensatory Scheme.
-Under this scheme any family member admitted as an indoor patient in hospital, will get free treatment up to Rs.
+Under this scheme any family member admitted as an indoor patient in the hospital, will get free treatment up to Rs.
 5 lakh.

 51. To provide different medical test facilities to the citizens “Mukhya Mantri Nirog Yojna” has been started.
 Under this scheme 130 WELLNESS centres will be setup in the state.